k2view-academy/K2View-Academy/articles/07_table_population/11_5_creating_an_event_function.md

 An Event function is a Project function invoked from the **Events** [LU Schema property](/articles/04_LU_properties.md).

-* An Event function enables running user code upon the completion of Sync or Delete Instance.
+* An Event function enables running user code upon the completion of a Sync or Delete Instance.
 * The function is triggered on one of the following events:
   * Post Sync success, post Sync failure, post Delete Instance success.
-* Any Event function on a Shared or LU level can be attached to an LU Schema.
+* Any Event function on a shared or LU level can be attached to an LU Schema.
-* The same Event  function can be attached to several LU Schema event.
+* The same Event function can be attached to several LU Schema events.

 Notes:

-*  The Event functions run synchronously.
-If needed to run a function asynchronously, it can be done by implementation in the Event function's code.
+*  Event functions run synchronously.
+If needed, an event function can be defined to run asynchronously in the Event function's code.
-* The implementer is responsible to handle the Event function's exceptions.
-It will decide whether to catch an exception or to display it to the user in case the Event function fails.
+* The implementer is responsible for handling Event function exceptions.
+It will decide whether to catch an exception or to display it to the user if the Event function fails.

 ### How Do I Create or Edit an Event Function?